-To have decent Chase Sapphire Reserve approval odds, applicants need a credit score of 750 or higher, which is considered excellent credit.
+Your Chase Sapphire Reserve approval odds are decent if you have a credit score of 750 or higher, which is considered excellent credit.
 Chase doesn’t publicly disclose their exact approval criteria.
-But they will definitely look at income level and current debt load as well as credit history.
+But they will definitely look at your credit history, income level, as well as your current debt load.

-- Sapphire Reserve requires excellent credit for a strong chance of approval, which means a score over 750.
-Many people consider a score of 720 or above to be excellent, but WalletHub has found that 750 is really where the odds begin to tip in your favor.
+Credit score requirements: Chase Sapphire Reserve requires excellent credit for a strong chance of approval, which means a score over 750.

-- The average person’s Chase Sapphire Reserve approval odds aren’t so hot.
-The average credit score is just 679, according to the latest WalletHub data.
+However, it is worth noting that the average person’s Chase Sapphire Reserve approval odds aren’t so hot.
+The average credit score is just 695 (based on the VantageScore model), according to the latest WalletHub data.

-- Chase considers monthly housing payments, home ownership status, annual income and the source of that income, in addition to pulling credit reports.
+Other approval requirements: Chase also considers monthly housing payments, home ownership status, annual income, and the source of that income when evaluating a Chase Sapphire Reserve card application.